3ickleonerd/sei-trader/src/client/public/docs/guide/smart-contracts/overview.md

 ## Contract Architecture Overview

-Sei Trader's smart contract system implements a secure, modular architecture for managing trading agents and their associated funds on the Sei Network.
+Smart Duck's smart contract system implements a secure, modular architecture for managing trading agents and their associated funds on the DuckChain.
 The system consists of three core contracts working in harmony to provide a safe, non-custodial trading environment.

 ```mermaid
 graph TB